ningchencontact/azure-docs.zh-tw/articles/cognitive-services/Translator/tutorial-build-flask-app-translation-synthesis.md

    # Don't forget to replace with your Cog Services subscription key!
    # If you prefer to use environment variables, see Extra Credit for more info.
    subscription_key = 'YOUR_TRANSLATOR_TEXT_SUBSCRIPTION_KEY'

+   # Don't forget to replace with your Cog Services location!
    # Our Flask route will supply two arguments: text_input and language_output.
    # When the translate text button is pressed in our Flask app, the Ajax request
    # will grab these values from our web app, and use them in the request.